katsuokurieita/Masamoon/index.md

 ## Tokenomics

-### How does the MASAMOON token smart contract transfer function work?
+### How does the Masamoon token smart contract transfer function work?

 MASAMOON is a BEP-20 token on the Binance Smart Chain.
 It works like all other BEP-20 tokens, but also includes some additional features in its transfer function.
 These features are Reflection and Liquidity Pool (LP) Acquisition: